 Let the GDPR penalties begins

-In many places in Europe, penalties and large fines are already being imposed for breaches of personal data laws.
+The EU is cracking down on GDPR breaches.
+In many places, penalties and large fines are already being imposed for breaches of personal data laws.

 There is hardly any way of avoiding the fact that on 25 May this year, EU introduced the long-awaited Personal Data Protection Registry (GDPR).
 Needless to say, not all companies have met up to the strict rules, therefore the authorities have started to clean up the sinners.